-T) Duties and Powers of the Volunteer Coordinator
+V) Duties and Powers of the Volunteer Coordinator

 - 1) Shall assemble and maintain an active membership of volunteers to assist in Program Board events, and maintain a database of all current volunteers. - 2) Coordinate flyering at all A.S.
 Program Board events. . - 3) Coordinate volunteers to work at A.S.
-Program Board events, including ticket takes, hospitality etc. - 4) Coordinate weekly flyering of Isla Vista, in front of the Ucen and the Arbor. - 5) Will work with RHA to increase Program Board's outreach to incoming freshman. - 6) Will hold monthly volunteer meetings to maintain a close relationship with volunteers and maintain a bi-monthly newsletter to the volunteers to brief them on upcoming events. - 7) Work closely with the Publicity Coordinator to develop a publicity plan for volunteer flyering. - 8) Coordinate A.S.
-Program Board presence at campus events, including UCen fair and Campus Activities Fair. - 9) Hold at least five (5) regularly scheduled office hours per week.
+Program Board events, including ticket takes, hospitality etc. - 4) Coordinate weekly flyering of Isla Vista, in front of the Ucen and the Arbor. - 5) Will work with RHA to increase Program Board's outreach to incoming freshman. - 6) Will hold monthly volunteer meetings to maintain a close relationship with volunteers and maintain a bi-monthly newsletter to the volunteers to brief them on upcoming events. - 7) Work closely with the Publicity Coordinator to develop a publicity plan for volunteer flyering.

+- 8) Coordinate A.S.
+Program Board presence at campus events, including UCen fair and Campus Activities Fair. - 9) Hold at least five (5) regularly scheduled office hours per week. - 10) Write an in-depth report at the end of each quarter to describe the job-related experiences that he or she faced during that quarter to serve as a guide for future individuals holding the position.

-U) Duties and Powers of the Webmaster:
+W) Duties and Powers of the Webmaster: